-What is childhood stunting?
+What is child stunting?

-Defining Childhood Stunting
+Defining Child Stunting

-Stunting is caused by factors throughout childhood, but primarily during what is called “the first 1,000 days”: the period just before conception (when the mother’s nutritional status is of paramount importance) to a child’s second birthday.
+Stunting is caused by factors throughout childhood, but primarily during the “first 1,000 days”—the period just before conception (when the mother’s nutritional status is of paramount importance) to a child’s second birthday.
 The impact of the poor diet, health, and care that lead to stunting, however, lasts far beyond childhood.
-These physical and cognitive consequences are largely irreversible, despite parents’ best efforts later in the child’s life.
-Stunting itself cannot be treated, only prevented.
-While there is ongoing debate about the importance of stunting as an outcome itself versus as a marker of other challenges, the importance of addressing the drivers of stunting is indisputable.1
+The physical and cognitive consequences are largely irreversible, despite parents’ best efforts later in the child’s life.
+For the most part, stunting itself cannot be treated, only prevented.
+While there is ongoing debate about the importance of stunting as an outcome in itself versus a marker of other challenges, the importance of addressing the drivers of stunting is indisputable.2

 HAZ scores: normal distribution

 Percentage of children under the age of 5 who are stunted

 An estimated 22 percent of children under five (144 million children) were classified as stunted in 2020.
 About 87 percent of these stunted children are clustered in low- and lower-middle-income countries.3 South Asia has the highest number of stunted children in the world, with nearly two out of five of all stunted children living in the region.
 While stunting prevalence has declined globally from 33 percent in 2000 to 22 percent in 2020, progress has been uneven, and the absolute burden has remained high (it has even increased in Africa as a result of population growth).

 Stunted growth casts a shadow over a child’s future.
 Child stunting is strongly associated with lifelong reduced cognitive abilities and poor health.
 Compared with a healthy child, a stunted child is more likely to have poorer educational outcomes, earn lower wages, and eventually have children who are themselves poorly nourished.4